takumisoft68/vscode-markdown-table/README.md

 # Markdown Table

-Markdown table features (convert from CSV, insert column, format table column width).
+Markdown table features (convert from TSV, insert column, format table column width).

 ## 1. Features

 - Format all tables (in current document)
-- Convert to table from CSV text
+- Convert to table from TSV text
 - Insert column in the right
 - Insert column in the left

 ## 2. Demo

 ### 2.1.
-Convert to table from CSV text
+Convert to table from TSV text

 **Tips: This feature is supposed to make table from excel cells.**